rocco-save/dataprotectionscholarsnetwork.github.io/content/en/post/Data Protection Day Event.md

 disable_share: true
 ---

-On 28 January 2022, coinciding with the Data Protection Day, the Data Protection Law Scholars Network organised the first ever international quick meet-up of data protection law researchers.
-The event brought together more than 150 data protection law scholars from all over the world.
+On 28 January 2022, coinciding with the Data Protection Day, the Data Protection Law Scholars Network organised **the first ever international quick meet-up of data protection law researchers**.
+The event brought together **more than 150 data protection law scholars from all over the world**.

-27 speakers, divided into two parallel sessions, presented in 3 slides and 5 minutes their current work, be it a developing PhD, an interesting master thesis, a collection of educational material, an upcoming promising paper or a brand-new project.
-Attendees were randomly allocated to one of the two parallel streams, without knowing which speakers they will be listening to.
+**27 speakers, divided into two parallel sessions, presented in 3 slides and 5 minutes their current work**, be it a developing PhD, an interesting master thesis, a collection of educational material, an upcoming promising paper or a brand-new project. **Attendees were randomly allocated to one of the two parallel streams, without knowing which speakers they will be listening to**.

 **Gloria González Fuster** (Vrije Universiteit Brussel) welcomed in plenary the participants to the meet-up.
 Throughout the event, participants were actively encouraged to contribute through the chat with comments and questions. **Katie Nolan** (London School of Economics) provided the concluding